rupert648/dot-herder/README.md

    ```

 2. Run DotHerder:
+   Example
    ```
-   ./target/release/dotherder --config dotfiles_config.yaml
+   ./target/release/dotherder --config config.yaml
    ```

-3. Follow the prompts to select your dotfiles and create your new repo.
+4. Follow the prompts to select your dotfiles and create your new repo.

-4. Enjoy your newly organized dotfiles!
+5. Enjoy your newly organized dotfiles!

 ## Contributing